Learn French online with lessons for beginners that help you stay the course learning French grammar, vocabulary, and pronunciation.

 How to Learn French

 French has a reputation as the language of love, but there are many other reasons to fall in love with French.
 It’s the sixth most widely spoken language in the world and the only other language besides English spoken on all five continents.
-With over 220 million speakers, French is regarded as a language that is useful not only for cuisine, fashion, and travel but also in a competitive, international job market where France has the fifth largest economy.
+With over 220 million speakers, French is regarded as a language that is useful not only for cuisine, fashion, and travel but also in a competitive, international job market where France has the fifth-largest economy.

 How you approach learning French depends on your objectives.
 Some language learners are just beginning their journey by picking up common words and phrases and trying to replicate the infamous French accent.
 Other language learners may be coming back to French after some exposure to the language in the academic world.
 Whatever your goals are in learning French, you should carefully consider a language learning program built with you in mind.

 Rosetta Stone has over twenty-five years of experience in designing language learning programs that build confidence in speaking and understanding French.
 Whether you’re a beginner or an intermediate French speaker looking to brush up on basics or advance your fluency, Rosetta Stone can help.
-With an immersive approach that focuses on contextualizing learning, Rosetta Stone uses an award-winning mobile app and language learning software to deliver bite-sized lessons that help you learn French anytime and anywhere.
+With an immersive approach that focuses on contextualising learning, Rosetta Stone uses an award-winning mobile app and language learning software to deliver bite-sized lessons that help you learn French anytime and anywhere.

 How to Learn French Words

-When you begin to learn French, it may be tempting to wade into memorizing massive vocabulary lists but this isn’t a very effective (or fun) way to learn French.
+When you begin to learn French, it may be tempting to wade into memorising massive vocabulary lists but this isn’t a very effective (or fun) way to learn French.
 Instead of focusing on cramming as many French words as you can, learn just a few of the most commonly used words or phrases and dial into perfecting your French pronunciation instead.
 After all, the goal of language learning is not vocabulary acquisition.
 It’s having the confidence to have and understand conversations with native French speakers.

 There are some commonly used French words and conversational phrases that make up the backbone of the language and learning these will give you a solid foundation.
 And it’s not just the greetings like Bonjour or s’il vous plaît that you might need in everyday situations.
 It’s also good to learn the words that the French sprinkle throughout their sentences, like quoi, où, qui, quand, pourquoi, and comment.
-These words are similar to the English version of what, where, who, when, why and how and they’ll frequently appear in conversations.
+These words are similar to the English version of what, where, who, when, why and how, and they’ll frequently appear in conversations.

 To build towards fluency in French, you should begin your French lessons with the basics of common words and pronunciations and then scale naturally towards a more complex understanding of the language.
 That’s why Rosetta Stone’s French language learning program has an immersive approach that introduces words alongside visual and audio cues that help you learn vocabulary in the context of real-world conversations.
 The bite-sized lessons are grouped into units that highlight common French conversational phrases you’ll need for everyday situations, coupled with practical review that helps learners solidify their language skills.